tsaoman/cuttlefish-cmdb/README.md

 ## Testing

 Warning: Testing will clear the local Neo4j database.
 Do not test if you have important data loaded.
 Not that users should be testing things anyway.

+## Licence / Copyright

+This project is not yet under an open source licence, though one will be provisioned soon.

+Copyright 2016 Brandon Tsao